 6. Smoking cigarettes

-Smoking impairs muscle reflexes and increases acid production.
-Cessation of smoking, however, is associated with significant improvement of acid reflux symptoms.
+Smoking impairs muscle reflexes and increases acid production (6).
+Quitting smoking, however, is associated with significant improvement of acid reflux symptoms.

 The sooner you quit, the better.